 Those recent tsunamis were terrible, but at least they made people more aware of the dangers of tsunamis.

 From Native American Languages

-When Europeans arrived to America, they encountered millions of natives.
-The native groups had their own languages, and many of these influenced English.
+When Europeans arrived to the Americas, they encountered millions of natives.
+The native groups had their own languages, and many of those influenced English.